 Consideration #3: The complexity of software

 We know that you know software is a finnicky thing.
-But it’s a factor you cannot skip over when you’re considering running, hosting, maintaining and upgrading an entire system for potentially hundreds, if not thousands, of users.
+But it’s not a factor you cannot skip over when you’re considering running, hosting, maintaining and upgrading an entire system for potentially hundreds, if not thousands, of users.
 Consider how you might manage and mitigate:

 - Bug fixes, and how often they may arise.
 Do you have the resources to address these in real time?

 - End user support, specifically the time and personnel needed to man it.

 - Development, development roadmaps and development timelines (because good code takes time, both on your end and the developers working with the source code).

 - Migration of data.
 The key point here is that there may be security risks attached to highly sensitive data.
 Does your organisation have the protocols to oversee this?